0xPARC/0xparc-intro-book/retreat-notes.typ

 === Using IPA for a polynomial commitment scheme

 Suppose now $P(T) = sum a_i T^(i-1)$ is given polynomial.
-Then Peggy could get a scheme resembling Kate commitments as follows:
+Then Penny could get a scheme resembling Kate commitments as follows:

-- Peggy publishes Petersen commitment of the coefficients of $P$, that is Peggy publishes $ v := sum a_i g_i in E. $
+- Penny publishes Petersen commitment of the coefficients of $P$, that is Penny publishes $ v := sum a_i g_i in E. $
-- Suppose Victor wants to open the commitment at a value $z$, and Peggy asserts that $P(z) = y$.
+- Suppose Victor wants to open the commitment at a value $z$, and Penny asserts that $P(z) = y$.
 - Victor picks a random constant $lambda in FF_p$.
 - Both parties compute
   $ underbrace((a_1 g_1 + ... + a_n g_n), v)
   + (lambda z^0 h_1 + ... + lambda z^(n-1) h_n) + lambda y u $
   and run IPA on it.

-When Peggy does a vanilla IPA, she can keep all $2n+1$ coefficients secret.
+When Penny does a vanilla IPA, she can keep all $2n+1$ coefficients secret.
-Here, Peggy is fine to reveal the latter $n+1$ numbers (because they are just powers of $z$ and the claimed $y$) as they don't leak any other information;
+Here, Penny is fine to reveal the latter $n+1$ numbers (because they are just powers of $z$ and the claimed $y$) as they don't leak any other information;
 she still gets to keep her coefficients $a_n$ private from Victor.

 The introduction of the hacked constant $lambda$ might be a bit of a surprise.
-The reason is that without it, there is an amusing loophole that Peggy can exploit:
+The reason is that without it, there is an amusing loophole that Penny can exploit:
-Peggy can pick the vector $v$ after all.
+Penny can pick the vector $v$ after all.
-So suppose Peggy tries to swindle Victor by reporting
+So suppose Penny tries to swindle Victor by reporting
 $v = a_1 g_1 + ... + a_n g_n - 10 u$ instead
 of the honest $v = a_1 g_1 + ... + a_n g_n$.
-Then, Peggy inflates all the values of $y$ she claims to Victor by $10$.
+Then, Penny inflates all the values of $y$ she claims to Victor by $10$.
-This would allow Peggy to cheat Victor into committing the polynomial $P$ but given any $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
+This would allow Penny to cheat Victor into committing the polynomial $P$ but given any $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
 The addition of the offset $lambda$ prevents this attack.